pingcap/talent-plan/rust/projects/project-1/project.md

 Try again to run the tests with `cargo test`.
 What happens?
 Why?

-Hopefully those errors are gone.
+Hopefully those _previous_ errors are gone.
 Now the errors are all about the test cases not being able to find all the code it expects in your own code.
 So now your task is to outline all the types, methods, etc. necessary to make the tests build.

 During this course you will read the test cases a lot.
 The test cases tell you exactly what is expected of your code.
 If the text and the tests don't agree,